Tropical Storm Khanun (2012)

-Severe Tropical Storm Khanun (ขนุน), known in the Philippines as Tropical Storm Enteng, was the first tropical cyclone to directly impact Korea in two years.
+Severe Tropical Storm Khanun, (Note: The name Khanun (Thai: ขนุน, [kʰa˨˩ nun˩˩˦]) was contributed by Thailand and means jackfruit (Artocarpus heterophyllus) in Thai.) known in the Philippines as Tropical Storm Enteng, was the first tropical cyclone to directly impact Korea in two years.
 It is the 8th named storm, the 3rd severe tropical storm, and overall, the 13th tropical cyclone to be monitored by the Japan Meteorological Agency (JMA) during 2012.
 Khanun was also the first tropical storm to make a landfall over Korea in 2012.
-Khanun means "jack fruit" in Thai.